 Music at St Anne’s and St Joseph’s RC Primary School.

-perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
+- Listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.

 - Listen to and evaluate the work of great composers.

 - Can sing and use their voices to create different effects.

 - Create and compose music, both on their own and with others.

 - Make judgements and express personal preferences about the quality and style of music.

 - Have opportunities to play a wide variety of instruments, both un-tuned and tuned.